SophieDurrant/WordFrequencyCount/README.md

  2. Grab a list of most common words from a file on the Web (eg https://raw.githubusercontent.com/first20hours/google-10000-english/master/20k.txt) and allow the user to specify the number of words to remove
  3. Improve histogram readibility

+ #Other Notices:
+ The file count_1w100k.txt was put together by Peter Norvig from http://norvig.com/ngrams/ .